BBC Doctor Who - The Stories BBC

 Notes

 This story was co-written by David Ellis and Malcolm Hulke.
 "The Faceless Ones" was David Ellis' only Doctor Who story, although he would go on to write for programmes such as Z Cars and Dixon of Dock Green.
 David Ellis died in 1978.
-Malcolm Hulke, on the other hand, would continue his association with the Doctor Who into the Seventies.
+Malcolm Hulke, on the other hand, would continue his association with Doctor Who into the Seventies.

 This story had its origins in a planned First Doctor story by David Ellis and Malcolm Hulke called "The Big Store", in which aliens occupied mannequins in a busy department store, while waiting for human hosts to possess.
 The idea was adapted for the Second Doctor and its setting changed to an airport.